Best party mood for oil traders since 2008 price crash

 "There is a lot of spare capacity in the U.S. and some geographical rebalancing still remains to be done," said Dunand.

-(This version of the story was refiled to clarify context of Tornqvist comments in fifth paragraph)
+(The story was refiled to clarify the context of Tornqvist comments in the fifth paragraph)

 (Additional reporting by David Sheppard, editing by William Hardy)